luke-anglin/hyde/_posts/christ/quotes.md

 # Service

-> A Servant: Someone who gets excited aboutmaking other people successful.

-- **Bill Gothard**
+> A Servant: Someone who gets excited aboutmaking other people successful. - **Bill Gothard**

+# Sharing the Gospel

+I love the simplicity of this one!

+> There is a correlation between how many students you share the gospel with & how many become Christians - **Shadrach**

 # Taking Action